liijunwei/practice/refactoring/ch09-simplifying-conditional-expressions/08-introduce-null-object.md

 + This can sometimes make it difficult to detect or find a problem, because nothing ever breaks.
 + Of course, as soon as you begin inspecting the objects, you'll find the null object somewhere where it shouldn't be.(unclear)

-+ Remember, null objects are always constant; nothing about them ever changes.
++ **Remember, null objects are always constant; nothing about them ever changes.**
+    + Apply `Singleton pattern`

++ Ruby allows us **two main options** for implementing the null object.
+    + 1. subclass
+    + 2. duck type
+    + add methods to `NilClass` itself(dangerous)

++ consider whether to implement a `message-eating null object`
+    + A message-eating null will accept any message sent to it and return another message-eating null object.